Pylons/pyramid/docs/glossary.rst

      ``easy_install``.

    entry point
-     A :term:`setuptools` indirection, defined within a setuptools :term:`distribution` setup.py.
+     A :term:`Setuptools` indirection, defined within a Setuptools :term:`distribution` setup.py.
 It is usually a name which refers to a function somewhere in a package which is held by the distribution.